Q-Learning in Regularized Mean-field Games: Introduction

-In mean-field games, since the optimal policy corresponding to the current mean-field term affects the next mean-field term in the value iteration algorithm, to establish the contractiveness of the optimality operator, one needs to prove that the optimal policy is Lipschitz continuous with respect to the current mean-field term.
+We note that the aforementioned papers, except linear models, mostly identify the existence of mean-field equilibrium and do not propose any algorithm with convergence guarantee to compute the mean-field equilibrium.
+In our recent work \cite{AnKaSa19}, this problem is explored for mean-field games with abstract state and action spaces under both discounted cost and average cost criteria, where we develop a value iteration algorithm and prove that this algorithm converges to the mean-field equilibrium.
+In \cite{AnKaSa19-b}, we generalize this value iteration algorithm to the model-free setting by using fitted Q-learning \cite{AnMuSz07}, which is preferred over a classical Q-learning algorithm since the action space is assumed to be a compact and convex subset of a finite dimensional Euclidean space.
+In order to establish the contractiveness of the optimality operator in this case, one needs to prove that the optimal policy is Lipschitz continuous with respect to the current mean-field term, since the optimal policy corresponding to the current mean-field term affects the next mean-field term in the value iteration algorithm.
 Although establishing the Lipschitz continuity of the optimal value function with respect to the mean-field term is straightforward, it is quite challenging to do the same for the optimal policy.
-Indeed, to show this, it must be assumed that the function in the optimality equation is strongly convex and has Lipschitz continuous gradient (see \cite[Assumption-2.1(d)]{AnKaSa19-b}).
-However, in the presence of the strongly convex regularization function in the one-stage reward, one can prove Lipschitz continuity of the optimal policy with respect to the mean-field term via duality between strong convexity and smoothness without imposing such restrictive assumptions.
-This is indeed the approach adapted in this paper.
-That is, we generalize the results in \cite{AnKaSa19-b} to the regularized mean-field games under very mild conditions.
+To overcome this challenge, it was assumed in \cite[Assumption-2.1(d)]{AnKaSa19-b} that the function in the optimality equation is strongly convex and has Lipschitz continuous gradient, which restricts the applicability of the results.
+Moreover, as a result of these restrictive conditions, the proof of the contraction of the mean-field equilibrium operator is much more involved.
+Our novel approach in this paper is to introduce a strongly convex regularization function in the one-stage reward, which helps us to obtain Lipschitz continuity of the optimal policy with respect to the mean-field term via duality between strong convexity and smoothness, and generalize the results in \cite{AnKaSa19-b}.
+This allows us to significantly relax the assumptions on the system components and improve the theoretical analysis.
+In particular, as opposed to the unregularized case, we eliminate the need for strong convexity and smoothness assumptions on the system components when establishing the Lipschitz regularity of the optimal policy with respect to the mean-field term.